Liberty Oil: History

 In August 2014, Viva Energy purchased a 50% shareholding, taking full ownership in February 2019.
-As part of Viva Energy taking full ownership, Liberty Oil Convenience was established as a new joint venture to operate the existing Liberty retail network with Viva Energy owning 50% (non-controlling), and Goldberger and Wieland the balance.
+As part of Viva Energy taking full ownership, Liberty Oil Convenience was established as a new joint venture to operate the existing Liberty retail network with Viva Energy owning 50% (non-controlling), and Goldberger and Wieland owning the balance.
 Viva will gain rights to fully acquire the joint venture in 2025.

 As Viva Energy also operates Shell-branded stations in Australia, Liberty accepts the Shell Card used in Shell stations.
 As of October 2022, it operates 284 service stations.